Vietnamese Pork Chops (Suon Nuong)

 Substitutions and Additions

-How to Make Lemongrass Pork Chop
+How to Make Vietnamese Pork Chops

-1. Option 2 Bake: Preheat the oven to 375 F. Place the pork chop about 1-2 inches apart on a wire rack over a lined baking sheet.
+1. Option 2 Bake: Preheat the oven to 375 F. Place the pork chop on a wire rack over a lined baking sheet.
 Bake for 5-7 minutes.
-Then flip the pork chop, brush on the marinade and cook for another 7 minutes.
-Then increase the heat to broil and cook until the pork chop browns on each side and reaches an internal temperature of 145 F.
+Then flip, brush on the marinade, and cook for another 6-7 minutes.
+Then increase the heat to broil and cook until the pork chop chars on the sides.

 2. Option 3 Grill: Heat the grill on medium heat and grill for 6-8 minutes, flipping halfway until charred and cooked through.